cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ```

 !!! tip "Task Naming"
-    To name a task one can simply use the `name` field. `foo_task` syntax is simply a syntactic sugar.
+    To name a task one can use the `name` field. `foo_task` syntax is a syntactic sugar.
 Separate name
     field is very useful when you want to have a rich task name:

     ```yaml